Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Discussion

-All tasks require single-token or short outputs; open-ended generation may differ.
+\paragraph{Limitations.} All tasks require single-token or short outputs; open-ended generation may differ.
 All models are 7--9B parameters; larger models may develop more unembedding-aligned representations, narrowing the gap.
-We evaluate only the mean-difference extraction method; other methods (contrastive activation addition, learned steering vectors) may yield different profiles.
-The logit lens at early layers may inherently fail because intermediate representations are not yet in a form the final unembedding can decode---the tuned lens~\citep{belrose2023eliciting} could partially address this by learning per-layer affine corrections, but doing so would introduce learned parameters and expose our analysis to the probe complexity critique~\citep{hewitt2019designing} we specifically designed the logit lens approach to avoid; we therefore report logit lens results only and leave tuned lens comparison as future work.
+We evaluate only the mean-difference extraction method; CAA-trained vectors and learned steering directions may yield different profiles.
+The logit lens at early layers may inherently fail because intermediate representations are not yet in a form the final unembedding can decode---we addressed this with per-layer diagonal affine translators (\S\ref{sec:tuned_lens_validation}), which close only 1 of 14 steerable-not-decodable gaps, and with a 2-layer MLP probe with a Hewitt \& Liang control (\S\ref{sec:mlp_decoder}), which closes 5 of 10 SAND cases and leaves 5 invisible to every decoder we tried.
+A larger MLP, an attention-based probe, or a probe trained for many more epochs could in principle recover deeper nonlinear structure; the Hewitt \& Liang gate guarantees that whatever the probe finds is input-conditional and not memorization, but cannot rule out higher-capacity nonlinear encodings of which our probe falls short.
 Eight templates per task, while substantially more than prior work, do not cover adversarial phrasings.